jbsmith86/TwitterNotify/README.md

 Create a text file with a list of words you would like to track and rename or "words.list" or change the WORDLIST_FILEPATH constant to your filename

-Optionally you can add a text file named "exclude.txt" with Twitter usernames you would like to exclude from tracking.
+Optionally you can add a text file named "exclude.txt" with Twitter usernames you would like to exclude from tracking